|Homosexuality, Gay Marriage & The Church|

 We come to God on His terms, or we don't come at all.
 We don't get to negotiate terms upon which we come to Him.
 He made the terms.
 We either believe and accept those terms or we don't.
 We either believe that there's such a thing as sin or we don't.
 We either believe that we are sinners or we don't.
 We either believe that He loved us so much that He paid the penalty for our sin, or we don't.
 We either believe that the way He provided is the only way for us to be right with Him, or we don't.
 We either believe that those who choose Him go to Heaven and those who don't choose Him go to hell by their own choice, or we don't.
 It all comes down to simple belief...simple faith in what God says is so.

-Our society is only a drop away from a society where people like me will be put in prison for even writing things like this article.
+Our society is only a drop away from a society where people could be put in prison for even writing things like this article.
 People that speak up for what God says in His word will be convicted of "hate crimes".
 Mark my words.
 If a course reversal doesn't happen soon and mass repentance occur, this will be coming (it's already starting!).

-Lest anyone reading this start thinking that the guy that is writing all this is setting himself all up as "high and mighty" trying to condemn others, I feel I must share a few things.
+Lest anyone reading this start thinking that I am setting myself up as "high and mighty" trying to condemn others, I feel I must share a few things.
 I certainly am not without sin.
 Those that know me know that I myself struggled much in the area of sexual purity for many years, and there still is a battle in my mind.
 I sometimes find myself having a lustful thought that I need to repent of.
 Given the mercy and grace shown to me, I most certainly am not out to condemn others.

 But you see, it is one thing to struggle with sin as a believer, recognize that it is sin, and desire to stop that sin in your life with God's help.
 As Christians, we have a new nature (spirit) but we still have fleshly patterns we've learned that can produce a struggle.
 This happens with all believers (myself included!).
 It is another thing entirely though to claim to be a believer and yet be steeped in sin that you won't even recognize as sin, and worse, even become "proud" of and convince yourself that God approves of.
 I always take the claims of anyone that says they are a believer seriously, because I don't know the heart and only God REALLY knows and so I need to be careful not to pass the judgement that only God can pass.
 But it is also true that the fruit of a person's life always eventually shows itself.
 If someone is claiming to be a follower of Jesus and yet they practice homosexuality or other sin where they won't acknowledge it as sin, are proud of their sin, and defend their sin, then how much of Jesus is really showing in their life?
 What's the fruit?
 A life of disobedience to God's Word?